haiwen/seafile-docs/deploy/deploy_with_nginx.md

 Seahub is the web interface of Seafile server.
 FileServer is used to handle raw file uploading/downloading through browsers.
 By default, it listens on port 8082 for HTTP requests.

-Here we deploy Seahub using [gunicorn](http://gunicorn.org/), and deploy FileServer with a reverse proxy.
+Here we deploy Seahub and FileServer with reverse proxy.
 We assume you are running Seahub using domain `seafile.example.com`.

 This is a sample Nginx config file.

-In Ubuntu 14.04, you can add the config file as follows:
+In Ubuntu 16.04, you can add the config file as follows:

 1. create file `/etc/nginx/sites-available/seafile.conf`
 2. Delete `/etc/nginx/sites-enabled/default`: `rm /etc/nginx/sites-enabled/default`